-Use the Timed Drying cycle (high, medium, or low heat) to complete drying if some items are damp after Automatic drying.
-Timed Drying is also useful for:
+Use the Timed Drying cycle to complete

-- Delicate items and small loads that need a short drying time. - Bulky items and large loads that require a long drying time.
+- drying if some items are damp after Automatic drying.
+Timed drying is also useful for: - Delicate items and small loads that need a short drying time. - Bulky items and large loads that require a long drying time.